-Police departments around the world have increasingly been shifting to a more data-driven approach to fighting and reducing crime, known as Intelligence-Led Policing (ILP).
-ILP focuses on reducing crime by using various data sources, problem-solving with those data, and creating actionable intelligence products that can be used by commanders to craft evidence-based strategies and tactics to impact the problem.
+Police departments around the world have increasingly been shifting to a more data-driven approach to fighting and reducing crime, known as data-driven policing.
+Data-driven policing focuses on reducing crime by using various data sources, problem-solving with those data, and creating actionable information products that can be used by commanders to craft evidence-based strategies and tactics to impact the problem.
 This approach allows commanders, analysts and agencies to become more efficient and responsive to the ongoing demands of the job.
-Now more than ever, ILP is strengthening its role as a pro-active crime reduction method.
+Now more than ever, data-driven policing is strengthening its role as a pro-active crime reduction method.

 When working with a large variety of data on a consistent basis, there are numerous ways to prepare, display, communicate, and analyze it.
 Another challenge is to grow from just displaying charts and graphs, to adding tangible value with analytics and statistics.
 Additionally, using the spatial component within data can take any data-driven approach to a new level.
 To top this off, the speed of producing results is an absolute necessity.
 All of this work takes time, and timeliness is critical as today’s data must immediately be understood to make decisions accurately and quickly.

-The successful implementation of ILP in any agency requires actionable intelligence.
-This intelligence emerges from the work with various data sources and analytical tools to present intelligible or easy to understand outputs.
-ArcGIS Insights provides a complete, web-based exploratory data analysis workbench to support this entire process, which in turn supports the demands of a robust intelligence-led policing program.
+The successful implementation of data-driven policing in any agency requires actionable information.
+This information emerges from the work with various data sources and analytical tools to present easy to understand outputs.
+ArcGIS Insights provides a complete, web-based exploratory data analysis workbench to support this entire process, which in turn supports the demands of a robust policing program.

 We find ArcGIS Insights an intuitive and easy to use analytics platform for our non-GIS experts here at the City.
 We have a wealth of data collected over many years that needs to be analyzed to inform our policies, decisions and deliver operational excellence and to this end we find Insights a right tool for the job.

-In this blog we walk you through common workflows of ArcGIS Insights that can aid in ILP, and identify ways to work with your data that you may not have previously considered.
-We highlight how ArcGIS can enable ILP at your agency by helping analysts work more effectively across all phases of the analysis process – preparing, visualizing, analyzing, and sharing.
+In this blog we walk you through common workflows of ArcGIS Insights that can aid in data-driven policing, and identify ways to work with your data that you may not have previously considered.
+We highlight how ArcGIS can enable data-driven policing at your agency by helping analysts work more effectively across all phases of the analysis process – preparing, visualizing, analyzing, and sharing.

 Data prep is a process we are all very familiar with.
 Analysts in police departments often find themselves stuck looking at row after row of incident data—to include dates, locations, types of crime, you name it.
 Data are often received in tables or spreadsheets from which you have to decipher, clean-up, and format.
 These processes can take up a lot of time, pulling them away from the more important and significant analytic work.